-Applicants for the Commercial Applicator Permit must take and pass an exam administered by the Alabama Department of Agriculture and Industries.
-More information regarding the Commercial Applicator Exam and permit can be found at http://www.agi.alabama.gov/divisions/pesticide-management/professional-services
+Applicants for the Commercial Applicator License must take and pass an exam administered by the Alabama Department of Agriculture and Industries.

 ADAI provides an online examination and application service at http://apply.adaitesting.com.

 How often must I register my pesticide storage and application devices?